ayshaax/reproducible_research/README.md

 ### 7. Work on the data and code

-Now that we are done setting up the dev branch of the repo, we can go ahead with the data analysis.
+Now that we are done setting up the `dev` branch of the repo, we can go ahead with the data analysis.

 We will be using Posit cloud (https://posit.cloud), which is a cloud-based platform that provides an interface similar to RStudio.

 - Sign up if you do not have a Posit cloud account, and then sign in.

 - In your dashboard, click on "**New project**" and select "**New project from GitHub repository**".
-This will set up the project with the files in the repo.
+When asked, paste the link to the repository, this will set up the project with the files in the repo.

 -